minxinping0105/archipelago-hotstuff/README.md

 # Archipelago-Hotstuff

 This repo contains our implementation of Archipelago on top of HotStuff.
 Please refer to our OSDI'20 paper and contact Yunhao Zhang(yz2327@cornell.edu) for questions about this repo.
+To run experiments, please go through the following 3 steps one by one.

 # Step1: build and run on a single machine